Amazon Jungle: Why You need to Travel to the Most Biologically Diverse Place on Earth

 Wild animals are not on display.
 They don't care about your agenda.
 And if it could be said that animals have any social objectives at all, which I'm not convinced they do; at best it might be ambivalence to, or avoidance of, interactions with homo sapiens.
 Except for howler monkeys, who may try to intentionally toss debris on your head as you pass under the high canopy in their "neighborhoods."

 The second thing to understand about travel to the jungle is that visitors must accept that there are limitations to basic comforts.
-Lodges built near human settlements have figured out that they must provide at least limited access to electricity and flushing receptacles for human waste.
+Lodges built near human settlements have figured out that they must provide at least limited access to electricity and functional plumbing.
 Heated water is becoming quite fashionable now in many jungle lodges, although we can testify that a cold shower is quite refreshing on a hot, sticky afternoon.
 Things like fans, phone service and any kind of entertainment that requires access to internet, are still fantasies for rain forest inhabitants and visitors alike.
 Nevertheless, travelers who dare to contemplate visiting can now find accommodations that offer the suggestion of luxury amenities for wealthy intrepid travelers who dare to go, as long as they are not expecting air conditioning in the jungle.
 Whoever heard of such a thing?
 Well, OK, we have.
 There is a delightful luxury riverboat cruise in Ecuador that does deliver the ultimate in comfort.

 Hardy and perhaps more budget-conscious travelers willing to temporarily do without some if not all, amenities, may be blessed with an amazing once-in-a-lifetime adventure in spite of dripping brows.
 For this adventure, we suggest multi-day expedition to Manu Biosphere Reserve in Peru.